relationship between descriptive and predictive analytics

 Descriptive Analytics Example

-• The email campaign costs $1000 and generates $10000 in purchases.
+• The email campaign costs $1,000 and generates $4,000 in purchases.

-• The TV campaign costs $5000 and generates $15000 in purchases.
+• The TV campaign costs $5,000 and generates $10,000 in purchases.

-• The social campaign costs $400 and generates $800 in purchases.
+• The social media campaign costs $500 and generates $1,200 in purchases.

-Descriptive analytics paints the following picture.
+Descriptive analytics helps paint the following picture for Company A:

-• The email campaign created a net profit of $9000, or a 1000% ROI.
+• The email campaign created a net profit of $3,000, resulting in 4x the ROI.

-• The TV campaign created a net profit of $10000, or a 300% ROI.
+• The TV campaign created a net profit of $5,000, resulting in 2x the ROI.

-• The social campaign created a net profit of $400, or a 200% ROI.
+• The social media campaign created a net profit of $700, resulting in 1.4x the ROI.

 Prescriptive Analytics Example